FitzsimmonsCM/Fitzkundert-Recipes/main_dishes/pork/pork_ramen.md

 Instructions
 ============
+Morning:

-1. Mix together the chicken stock, soy sauce (1/4 cup), rice vinegar (1/4 cup), fish sauce, curry paste, ginger, sambal oelek, lime juice, five-spice, black pepper, and brown sugar (1/4 cup) in the bowl of a crockpot, then add the pork.
+- Mix together the chicken stock, soy sauce (1/4 cup), rice vinegar (1/4 cup), fish sauce, curry paste, ginger, sambal oelek, lime juice, five-spice, black pepper, and brown sugar (1/4 cup) in the bowl of a crockpot, then add the pork.

-2. Cook on low for 7-8 hours.
+- Cook on low for 7-8 hours.

-3. About 40 minutes before you are ready to eat, get ready to roast the squash by preheating the oven to 400°F.
+2h before eating:

+- Preheat the oven to 400°F.

-4. In a small bowl mix together the melted coconut oil, curry powder, miso paste, brown sugar and a good pinch of pepper.
-Spread the cubed squash on a greased baking sheet and pour the curry mixture over the squash.
-Toss well.
+- Dice the squash into bite-size pieces.
+Mix together the melted coconut oil, curry powder, miso paste, brown sugar and pepper, then toss with the squash to coat.
+Spread over a lined baking sheet.

-5. Bake for 30-40 minutes, tossing a couple of times during cooking.
+- Bake for 30-40 minutes, tossing a couple of times during cooking.
 You want the squash to be lightly browned and crisp.

-6. Meanwhile, remove the pork from the crockpot and replace it with the mushrooms.
+- Meanwhile, remove the pork from the crockpot and replace it with the mushrooms.
 Cover the crockpot and crank the heat up to high.
 In a medium bowl, lightly shred the pork.

-7. Heat a large skillet over medium heat.
+- Heat a large skillet over medium heat.
 Add the sesame oil.
 Once hot, add enough pork to cover just the surface of your skillet.
 Mix together the pork marinade and drizzle the mixture over the pork.
 Stir and allow the pork to caramelize.
 The process should take 5-10 minutes.
 Once one batch of pork is done remove it from the skillet and continue with the next batch.
    Make the marinade for each batch.

-8. Cook the ramen noodles in boiling water for about 5 minutes, then drain.
+- Cook the ramen noodles in boiling water for about 5 minutes, then drain.
   Place each serving of noodles in its own bowl, ladle the broth over the noodles, then top with caramelized pork, curry roasted acorn squash, fried egg, and any vegetables you want.

 Notes
 =====